-In 2022, we took the additional step of requiring our top 200 suppliers to sign off on our Supplier Code of Conduct to further confirm that they have read, understood and adhere to it.
-At the time of publication of this Statement, 79% of these suppliers had already either signed off on our Supplier Code of Conduct or presented us with their own Code of Conduct, which we judged to be of a similar level of stringency as ours.
+Trivium requires its Top-200 suppliers to confirm that they have read, understood and adhere to the minimum ESG standards as summarized in the Supplier Code of Conduct.
+At the time of publication of this Statement, 78% of the top 200 suppliers had either signed off on our 2022 Supplier Code of Conduct or presented us with their own Code of Conduct, which we judged to be of a similar level of stringency as ours.
+Additionally, 87 of the Top-200 and new suppliers have signed off on our updated 2023 Supplier Code of Conduct or provided their own Code of Conduct that meets our standards.